letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 ```

 This is particularly useful for extensions, where you want to leave room
-for additional fields to be defined separately after the main spec is
+for additional fields to be defined separately after the main specification is
 published, so you have a way to register new types (object identifiers),
 and allow the definitions for those types to specify what the structure
 of the new fields should be.